jonnonz1/nz-statute-book/acts/public/2003/motor-vehicle-sales-act-2003.md

 ### 75 Contents of list
 The list must contain all of the following information about every banned person:
-  (a) in the case of an individual, the full name, last known residential address, and date of birth of that person:
+  (a) in the case of an individual, the full name, last known residential address, last known email address, and date of birth of that person:
   (b) in the case of a company,—
     (i) the name of the company; and
-    (ii) the address of the company's registered office; and (iii) the unique number assigned to the company on its incorporation; and (iv) the full name, residential address, and date of birth of each person concerned in the management of the company:
+    (ii) the address of the company's registered office; and (iii) the unique number assigned to the company on its incorporation; and (iv) the full name, last known residential address, last known email address, and date of birth of each person concerned in the management of the company:
   (c) if applicable, the registration number or other unique identifier provided to the person on registration under section 36:
   (d) if applicable, the trading name of the person's motor vehicle trading business:
   (e) the period of the ban: